pyfar/gallery/docs/community/contributing.rst

 The testing should include

-- Test all errors and warnings (see also function and class guidelines above)
+- test all errors and warnings (see also function and class guidelines above).
-- Test all parameters
+- test all parameters.
-- Test specific parameter combinations if required
+- test specific parameter combinations if required.
-- Test with single and multi-dimensional input data such Signal objects and array likes
+- test with single and multi-dimensional input data such Signal objects and array likes.
-- Test with audio objects with complex time data and NaN values (if applicable)
+- test with audio objects with complex time data and NaN values (if applicable).

 Tips
 ~~~~~~~~~~~